ovh/docs/pages/bare_metal_cloud/dedicated_servers/getting-started-with-dedicated-server-eco/guide.en-au.md

 #### Windows

-Once the installation is completed, you will receive an email containing your password for administrative (root) access.
+Once the installation is completed, you will receive an email containing your password for administrative (sudo) access.
 You will need to use these credentials to connect to the server via RDP (**R**emote **D**esktop **P**rotocol).
 After logging in, Windows will guide you through an intial setup.

 Please also refer to our guide on [Configuring a new Windows Server installation](/pages/bare_metal_cloud/dedicated_servers/windows_first_config).